shipsaas/.github/profile/README.md

 Focus on the Products, let us help you focus on the **Core**.

-## What do we do?
+ShipSaaS utimate goal is become everybody helpful & reliable companion.

+## Our Works

-- Core functionalities for any kind of Products
+- Ready: Core functionalities for any kind of Products (including awesome helper & libraries), 🔋🔋🔋
-- Laravel built-in & reusable libraries to handle Money, Conversion, Countries,...
+- DevFlag: Enabling your Application development to follow the CI/CD best practice (Small PRs rock) 🚀
+- CurrencyFX: Get FX rates from multiple online services. 🔋🔋🔋.
+- SafeDispatcher: Ensure your "failed to dispatch" msgs will be fully stored, tracked and retryable 📰
-- ... and so much more
+- ... and more coming soon

-Feel free to check out our latest works.
+## Our Cores & Conventions

+- PHP is running in our veins.
+We mostly focus on Laravel framework.
+- Unit Testing & High Coverage (85%+) is a must.
+- Empower your products.
+- Safe your time and love your life.

 Ship your SaaS now!